kvarak/dnd/docs/_Classes/cleric.md

 | 16-18 | Diseases up to DC 25
 | 19-20 | All diseases

 ### Supreme Healing
-Starting at 18th level, when you would normally roll one or more dice to restore hit points with a spell, you instead use the highest number possible for each die.
+When you would normally roll one or more dice to restore hit points with a spell, you instead use the highest number possible for each die.
 For example, instead of restoring 2d6 hit points to a creature, you restore 12.